-15. T/C - 16-bits Timer/Counter
+15. T/C - 16-bits Timer/Counter with PWM

-- 4 Timer/Counter 0
+- 4 Timer/Counter 0 (Timer0)

-- 4 Timer/Counter 1
+- 4 Timer/Counter 1 (Timer1)

 - Double Buffered Timer Period Setting

 - Compare or Capture Channels are Double Buffered

 - 4 Combined Compare or Capture (CC) Channels in Timer0

 - 2 Combined Compare or Capture (CC) Channels in Timer1

 - Waveform Generation:

 - Single Slope Pulse Width Modulation

 - Dual Slope Pulse Width Modulation

 - Frequency Generation

 - Input Capture:

 - Input Capture with Noise Cancelling

 - Frequency capture

 - Pulse width capture

 - 32-bit input capture

 - Event Counter with Direction Control

 - Timer Overflow and Timer Error Interrupts and Events

 - One Compare Match or Capture Interrupt and Event per CC Channel

 - Supports DMA Operation

 - Hi-Resolution Extension (Hi-Res)

 - Advanced Waveform Extension (AWEX)

-XMEGA A1 has 8 Timer/Counters, four Timer/Counter 0 and four Timer/Counter 1.
-The difference between them is that Timer/Counter 0 has 4 Compare/Capture channels, and Timer/Counter 1 only has 2.
-In addition are the Advanced Waveform Extensions (AWEX), only available for Timer/Counter 0.
+XMEGA A3 has 8 Timer/Counters.
+4 are of type Timer0 and 4 of type Timer1.
+The difference between Timer0 and Timer1 type is that Timer0 has 4 Compare/Capture channels, and Timer1 only has 2.
+In addition, Timer0 may have an Advanced Waveform Extension (AWEX), that is not available in Timer1.

-The Timer/Counters (T/C) are 16-bit and can count any clock, event or input signal in the micro-controller.
+The Timer/Counters (T/C) are 16-bit wide and can count any clock, event or input signal in the microcontroller.
 A programmable prescaler is available to get a useful T/C resolution.
 Updates of Timer and Compare registers are double buffered to ensure glitch free operation.
 Using Compare channels many different waveforms can be generated, single slope PWM, dual slope PWM and frequency generation.

-The Hi-Resolution Extension can be enabled to increase the waveform generation resolution by 2 bits (4x).
+The High-Resolution Extension can be enabled to increase the waveform generation resolution by 2 bits (4x).
 This is available for all Timer/Counters.